-There are many different situations where emergency respite care might be needed, including:
+Situations where emergency respite care might be needed, include:

 - death of a primary carer